 I was invited by Cincinnati Magazine to create an illustration for their article about the penguins tank reopening at the Cincinnati Zoo.
-You can find the article bellow or at the Cincinnati Magazine page.
+You can find the article bellow.

 Penguin Days returns next week, allowing visitors to see the Arctic birds waddle the grounds in a penguin parade.